Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L2_Memory and Data 1.md

 Example:
 - eight bit: 0b00000100, where hte bit[7] is the Most Siginifcnat Bit (MSB) and bit[0] is the Least Signifncant Bit (LSB)
 - $\text{MSB} \rightarrow 0000 0000 0000 0101_{2} \leftarrow \text{LSB}$

-- If we store the 4-byte data 0xA1B2C3D4 at address 0x100
+Example: if we store the 4 byte-data `0xA1B2C3D4` at address `0x100`
 Big-endian:

 | Address  | 0x100 | 0x101 | 0x102 | 0x103 |